SongKJ00/RemoteGainTuning/README.md

 If you download the .exe file, you can tune gain value of your own drone with zigbee.

+In my project, I used 4 PID controllers for controlling Roll, Pitch, Yaw, Altitude.

 For use this program, you should connect zigbee module with USB to TTL, and connect that to computer USB port.

 ## Packet Structure